Leading practices for improving search response time

 @size > 1000

-ConstantExpressionqueries that contain temporal references or other dynamic content cannot be cached, as their values must be regularly recomputed.
+ConstantExpressionqueries that contain temporal references or other dynamic content can’t be cached, as their values must be regularly recomputed.

 Optimize your query expression filters for performance.